jymcheong/ETW-tutorialSet/README.md

 ## When to use ETW?

 ### Beyond audit logging data-sets
 Windows audit events are often enough for basic detection and accountability.
-In such cases, ETW development won't make sense.
+For those cases, ETW development won't make sense.

 ETW agent development makes sense when you need to:
-- Correlate different event types for *near-real-time response* (e.g. process + network details).
+- Correlate different event types (e.g. process + network details) for *near-real-time response within the hosts* .
 - Handle detection scenarios where audit data is insufficient:
   - True Parent ProcessID is absent in EID-4688 and even Sysmon.
   - File access auditing typically needs per-resource setup; even with Global Object Access Auditing, capturing everything for backend processing is impractical.